 The Vegetarian Festival is becoming a popular tourist attraction but it’s also observed by younger locals and some tourists as well.
 Observers and participants avoid eating meat, seafood, poultry or dairy products during the period of the festival.
 The belief is that observers will have better health, purer minds, and gain merits from taking vegetarian foods.

 You will see many restaurants with a yellow flag, indicating that they provide pure, vegetarian food.
 This is your chance to try delicious new food as the streets will be filled with food stalls serving up vegetarian dishes.

-All shrines will raise their poles between 15.00-17.45, except for Sheng Leng Tong (which holds their ceremony earlier).
+All shrines will raise their poles between 15.00 and 17.45, except for Sheng Leng Tong (which holds its ceremony earlier).

 The opening night ritual of the Koteng lantern pole raising will be held at the Put Jaw Shrine / Jui Tui Shrine, the ancient Chinese shrine in Old Phuket Town.
 Apart from Put Jaw Shrine / Jui Tui Shrine, approximately 30 shrines around the island will conduct the annual ceremony including Bang Liao (aka Bang Niew) Shrine, Samkong Shrine, and Kathu Shrine.
 After the ritual, the Masong (people who invite the spirits of Chinese gods to possess their bodies) will be parading around.

 The daily processions are something you will unlikely see anywhere else in the world, at least not as intense as the Phuket parades – noise, music, fireworks, smoke, masongs in trances, body piercings and mutilations.
 The parades are a complete assault on your senses.
 Whilst there are many local children involved in the event, the western tourist, and especially kids, may find some of the activities quite overwhelming.

 - Monday, October 16 | Hun Jong Aam Joh Su Kong Naka Shrine, Wichit